MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Experiments

 \subsubsection{Qualitative Evaluation}

 To analyze the MRFP module, GradCAM visualizations are shown in Fig. \ref{fig:GRADCAM}.
-Due to the HRFP block lacking weights, we adopt an ultra-low learning rate in model training for one iteration to create GradCAM visualizations for hypothesis validation.
+Due to the HRFP block lacking learnable weights, we adopt an ultra-low learning rate in model training for one iteration to create GradCAM visualizations for validating our hypothesis.
 The focus of the HRFP module moves from coarse to fine features from (a) to (d).
 It is also seen in (f) that with MRFP in the training procedure, the base model tends to focus more on domain in-variant features such as the vehicle and trees (in this case), as opposed to very-fine textures on the tarmac.

 Fig. \ref{fig:Segmaps} shows the predictions of contemporary generalization models trained on GTAV, and tested on Mapillary.
 The model extends the source class content to the target domains, e.g, it accurately predicts the pavement, vehicles and roads compared to the baseline and ISW.
-Further segmentation outputs can be found in supplementary material.
+Further experimental results and segmentation outputs are reported in the supplementary material.